Driving Test Question

 “Oh, that makes sense,” I said.

 He continued, “And in the event of an accident, when you think about medical expenses, there aren’t many.
 Most accidents are caused by the other driver and most motorcycle injuries are fatal.”
+But you should be aware that you can sue the truck driver with the help of attorneys and claim compensation for the injuries incurred.

 That made sense, brutal sense.
 It doesn’t matter who is right or wrong.
 Knowing the rules of the road doesn’t make any difference.